Jfri3ss/Python-Numpy-Doc/README.md

   - 'paths/computer-science'
 ---

 In NumPy, the **cos** function computes the cosine of each element in an array.
-This trigonometric function is essential for various mathematical computations, especially in physics, engineering, computer graphics, and signal processing, and more.
+This trigonometric function is essential for various mathematical computations, especially in physics, engineering, computer graphics, signal processing, and more.

 ## Syntax